 You can combine your blazer with a long-sleeved shirt, dress pants, and leather shoes.
 You’ll look amazing and smart.
 A blazer is extremely versatile.
 You can easily pair it with other garments and look professional.
 You can even wear blazers with chinos or jeans.

-Business Casual Sweaters
+Business Casual for men Sweaters

 Sweaters, cardigans, and vests are also considered business casual; you can use them with or without a jacket.
 What’s more, you can perfectly wear your sweater with a dress shirt and a tie and still look professional and smart.